Septicemia Banner 1 1.jpg

 Septicemia is a life-threatening illness resulting from the body’s over-response to an infection.
 The immune system goes into overdrive, triggering whole-body inflammation and malfunction of vital organs.

-The prompt administration of antibiotics, fluid resuscitation, and vasopressors are interventions that can increase survival of septic patients.
+The prompt administration of antibiotics, fluid resuscitation, and vasopressors are interventions that can increase the survival of septic patients.

 Symptoms

-Sign and symptom of septicemia
+Signs and symptoms of septicemia

 • Fever, confusion or disorientation, shortness of breath

-Sign and symptom of septic shock
+Signs and symptoms of septic shock

 Septic shock occurs when your blood pressure significantly drops leading to multisystem organ failure.
 Progressive exacerbation of septic shock can lead to death.